nournahtay/nournahtay/README.md

 Bulk RNA-Seq Analysis (Differential Expression & Functional Enrichment Analyses) on TCGA datasets (glioblastoma, melanoma & glioma) to uncover biomarkers for therapeutic targetting.
 This work delves into the impact of demography (particularly sex) on the variation of early & late-stage biomarkers (in this case melanoma) and also verifies the status of isocitrate dehydrogenase on the progression of diffuse glioma.

 ### 2. [Variant Calling & Downstream Analysis of Publicly Available SARS-CoV-2 WGS Datasets – Analyzing & Interpreting Genomics Datasets, Wellcome Connecting Science (FutureLearn)](https://github.com/nournahtay/Bioinformatics_for_Biologists_Genomic_Datasets)
-End-To-End analysis for assembling, annotating, variant-calling & analyzing SARS-CoV-2 WGS data to identify & characterize mutations, their location, and possible impact on gene.
+An end-to-end analysis pipeline for assembling, annotating, variant-calling SARS-CoV-2 WGS data to identify & characterize mutations and their locations.

 ### Thank you for reaching this far!!!